kevin-mau/qualifier/README.md

 ## Instructions:

-Clone the repository and in your command line run the python application: **app.py**
+Clone the repository and then in your command line run the python application: **app.py**

 It will first ask you the file path to the daily rate sheet.